wdi-sf-march-2014/notes/living_in_the_command_line.md

 Using the closing angle bracket `>` in this way is called redirection.
 Every command that we run in the shell has an input, an output, an error output, and arguments/operands.
 We are saying:  "Run `echo` with this string as an operand, and take the output and put it in a new file called bookshelf."
 Try running `ls` again, and `cat` our new file.

+Two angle brackets `>>` appends the string to the end of the file:

-	echo " but it does not break, and does it's job admirably" >> bookshelf.txt
+	echo "It does not break, it does its job admirably" >> bookshelf.txt

-Two angle brackets `>>` appends the string to the end of the file, try `cat bookshelf.txt` to see the result
+Try `cat bookshelf.txt` to see the result

 Adapted from [http://en.flossmanuals.net/command-line/piping/](http://en.flossmanuals.net/command-line/piping/)